marcojakob/dart-event-bus/README.md

 ```

 Note: The generic type of the event (`User` and `Order` in this case) is the
-type of data that will be provided when this event is fired.
+type of data that will be provided when the event is fired.

 ### 3. Create Event Bus ###
 Create an instance of `EventBus` and make it available to other classes.